 There are certainly many threats when it comes to technology, and as a small business owner, it is vital to understand the threats that could put your IT systems at risk.

 In today’s environment, as we become increasingly remote, businesses are relying on technology to accommodate daily life.
-Interacting with employees and clients digitally, computers and data are a critical part of every business; they provide access to data, protect data, and provide the necessary infrastructure to make it happen.
-Without computers and data, companies simply cannot operate.
+Computers are a critical part of every business; they provide access to data, protect data, and provide the necessary infrastructure to make it happen.
+Without computers and data, companies simply can't operate.

 Regardless of how data is being stored, data loss is at risk in a variety of ways, including: